 Why these countries, specifically?
-Well, we’ve found out that if you add up the Pacific Alliance countries as one economy, it’s much larger than Brazil itself – around USD $2.3 Trillion in GDP
+Well, we’ve found that if you add up the Pacific Alliance countries as one economy, it’s much larger than Brazil itself—around US$2.3 trillion’s worth in GDP.

-They are all Spanish-speaking economies, they have independent central banks and have the most solid democracies in the region, and that’s why our platform is ideal for
+They are all Spanish-speaking economies, they have independent central banks, and they have the most solid democracies in the region.
+And that’s why our platform is ideal for

 And we’ve seen some success cases, right?

 Companies that successfully managed to expand operations into these other economies because of similar characteristics.
-We’ve seen it in Cornershop, the Chilean company that successfully landed in Mexico.
-Rappi, which started in Bogotá but one of its largest market is Mexico, etc.
+We’ve seen it with Cornershop, the Chilean company that successfully landed in Mexico.
+Rappi started in Bogotá, but one of its largest markets is Mexico, etc.

-It’s way easier to find these dynamics rather than, for example, other countries like Brazil – a largely different market – trying to expand to other Latin American economies, and there are very few cases of Brazilian companies successfully doing so.
+It’s way easier to find these cases of synergy in these countries than, for example, in others like Brazil—a very different market—.
+It has been trying to expand into other Latin American economies, and there are very few cases of Brazilian companies successfully doing so.

 V: So, how did AV start?
 How did you raise the first fund?

 We started in 2008, as a platform for angel investors.